learn-co-curriculum/phrg-what-is-the-asset-pipeline/README.md

 # What Is The Asset Pipeline

 ## Objectives

 1. Understand the 4 main features of the asset pipeline.
-1. Identify the Asset Paths
+2. Identify the Asset Paths
-2. Know how Asset Manifests provide concatenation of CSS and JS.
+3. Know how Asset Manifests provide concatenation of CSS and JS.
-3. Use preprocessing languages like SASS or CoffeeScript
+4. Use preprocessing languages like SASS or CoffeeScript
 5. Define Asset Fingerprinting

 ## Outline

-For a long time we treated JavaScript and CSS as an afterthought in developing web applications.
-All of our asset code, things like images, stylesheets, and JavaScripts were kept in a massive folder called public and served outside of the context of our Rails application.
+For a long time, we treated JavaScript and CSS as an afterthought in developing web applications.
+All of our asset code — things like images, stylesheets, and JavaScripts — was kept in a massive folder called `public` and served outside of the context of our Rails application.
 As the web evolved, that no longer made sense.

 The asset pipeline is the Rails answer to managing stylesheets, JavaScripts, and images.

 ## Asset Paths

 A lot of files go into creating web applications.
 The CSS and JavaScript files alone can be hard to organize.
 What folders do we create?
-What files go where?
+Which files go where?
 The Asset Pipeline provides an answer for this problem.
-We have to keep things very organized in our application but by keeping separate files and folders for each concept or unit of code, we have 2 problems.
+We have to keep things very organized in our application, but, by keeping separate files and folders for each concept or unit of code, we have 2 problems.

 1. How does Rails know where things are?
-Is the calendar JS file in app/assets/javascripts/calendar.js or vendor/javascripts/calendar.js?
+Is the calendar JS file in `app/assets/javascripts/calendar.js` or `vendor/javascripts/calendar.js`?
 2. We don't want to serve each file separately as this will make our page load very slow.
-It makes sense for us to maintain separate small files for readability and organization but for the browser, we'd rather smash all those small files together and load 1 JS file and 1 CSS file.
+It makes sense for us to maintain separate small files for readability and organization, but, for the browser, we'd rather smash all those small files together and load 1 JS file and 1 CSS file.
 This process is called concatenation.

-Let's talk about our first problem, how does Rails know where to look?
+Let's talk about our first problem: how does Rails know where to look?
 The Asset Pipeline has a concept called Asset Paths for handling this.
 Just like in BASH where we have a PATH environment variable that is a combination of folder paths, the Asset Path is a combination of folder paths for Rails to look for assets in.
 Let's take a look at an example of how our Asset Path is configured.

 ```ruby
 Rails.application.config.assets.paths =>